July 9, Sunday, Burlington Vermont

 July 5, Wednesday- Lake Champlain Maritime Museum, Ferrisburg, Vt

 We visited another Maritime Museum – each is different – and enjoyed different aspects of it.
-There was a building dedicated canoes and small boats of all sorts, another to the revolutionary battles on Lake Champlain, and the replica of one of the boats form 1776 was really fascinating.
-Forty-four men living on a ship smaller than our with no roof, and battling the British.
+There was a building dedicated canoes and small boats of all sorts, another to the revolutionary battles on Lake Champlain, and a replica of a ship the fought in 1776 was really fascinating.
+Forty-four men living on a ship smaller than ours with no roof, and battling the British.
 Hard to imagine.

 We traveled a little further north and found another great anchorage for the night.

-July 6, Thursday- We decided to head to a marina or mooring and go home for a few days.
+July 6, Thursday- We decided to head to a marina or mooring and go home for a few days to check mail and see Wesley.
 To save a bit of money, we decided to opt for a mooring ball in Burlington harbor, although that was still $40/night!
 As we moved along Dirk noticed the depth – amazing!
 Four hundred plus feet!

-The dinghy is never easy to get set up for a journey, but in spite of the bouncing we got it ready, loaded with items to take to Stow (dirty clothes, some food that would go bad), motored over to thank our neighbor and headed to the Burlington Boathouse dinghy dock.
+The dinghy is never easy to get set up for a journey because Dirk has to lift the heave 5hp motor and place on the wiggling dinghy transom, but in spite of the bouncing he got it ready.
+We loaded the dinghy with items to take to Stow (dirty clothes, some food that would go bad), motored over to thank our neighbor and headed to the Burlington Boathouse dinghy dock.
 More fun!
 We were tying up to the dock and a tourist schooner came in and almost mowed us down.
 After that we moved the dinghy to another area, secured it and called Enterprise.
 Four hours later we were home!